doneholmes/nuget-package-scanner/README.md

 # nuget-package-scanner

 nuget-package-scanner is a tool that will query your Github organization for Nuget dependencies in your .Net projects and report on how up-to-date they are.
+This can be useful for identifying which projects' Nuget dependencies are out of date (and how badly).
+It can also be useful for identifying how many disperate versions of the same common package is in use across your codebase (*cough*...
+Newtonsoft.Json...*cough*).

+Currently, results are stored to a csv file that can be imported into a spreadsheet or another db that can be used for displaying, sorting, and further analysis.

 ## Install Dependencies